-Upon consultation with his/her academic advisor, a student preparing to take the Comprehensive Examination for the Ph.D. will be allowed to write in agreed-upon fields, including a non-European area.
+Upon consultation with their academic advisor, a student preparing to take the Comprehensive Examination for the Ph.D. will be allowed to write in agreed-upon fields, including a non-European area.
 Those fields chosen will usually, if not invariably, be chronologically or thematically linked.

 Within the chosen fields, the student will give particular emphasis to major themes and historiography.
-The minor area is excluded from the comprehensive examination.

-b.
-Students in Latin American history will prepare for a written comprehensive examination covering three chronological and/or geographic fields, typically including colonial, national, and Mexican history.
+- b.
+Students in Latin American history will prepare for a written comprehensive examination covering three chronological and/or geographic fields, typically including colonial, national, and Mexican history. - c.

-c.
 Transnational history students will take their comprehensive examinations covering three chronological and/or geographic and/or thematic fields.
-It is expected that students working in Transnational history will have field exams covering multiple geographic regions.
+It is expected that students working in Transnational history will have field exams covering multiple geographic regions. - d.

-d.
 The student majoring in United States History must prepare for the comprehensive examination by developing a course strategy with his or her Advising Committee.
 Within the readings and research seminars the student should give particular emphasis to major themes and historiography.
 More specifically, students in U.S. history are to develop a dissertation topic in conjunction with their committee prior to taking the comprehensive exam.
 No U.S. student can take the comprehensive exam without a committee and an approved topic.